danwrisar/KMSIMG_NHS_EmissionsRecipeBook/Chapters/001_kmsimg_fossilfuels.md

 ## Methodology

 ### Definition
-Emissions associated with combustion of any gaseous, liquid, and solid fossil fuels and owned sites and tenanted sites where billing responsibility to the energy supplier is held.
+Emissions associated with the combustion of any grasseous, liquid, and solid fossil fuels at owned sites and tenanted sites where the reporter holds billing responsibility to the energy supplier.

 ### Data map